khushwant1234/GDSC_Page/README.md

   npm run start
 ```

-# Now that the Database, backend and the frontend server are started, you can use the application
+# Now that the Database, backend and the frontend server are started, you can use the application at http://localhost:3000/

+# NOTES:
+The Edit button in the messages doesn't work as of yet

 this is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).